Facial and head area release and energy activation, meditation record for June 2025.

 - The inside of the base of the nose (the upper part of the nose): Forehead, crown, and heart (anahata).

 This is more noticeable than when the forehead was simply activated the other day.
-This is because at that time, the base of the nose seemed to be blocked, so I think that the heart (anahata) is likely connected when only the forehead is activated.
-On the other hand, when the base of the nose and its surrounding areas are connected in this way, it seems that the upper and lower chakras are integrated and begin to move.
+This is because at that time, the base of the nose was somewhat blocked, so I think that the heart (anahata) is likely connected when only the forehead is activated.
+On the other hand, when the base of the nose and its surrounding areas are all connected like this, it seems that the upper and lower chakras are integrated and begin to move.

 Loosen the entire surface of the face and the entire back of the head in two stages separately.